not-dalia/arcgis_json2svg/README.md

 # json2svg
 Converts ArcGIS json map data to SVG.

-**IKPORTANT:** Experimental, highly unstable, made for a very specific use case.
+**IMPORTANT:** Experimental, highly unstable, made for a very specific use case.
 Use at your own risk.

 ## Usage
 1. Clone